patrickthibaudeau/moodle-tiny_menutab/README.md

 This plugin is a TinyMCE plugin for Moodle that allows you to create tabs for use with the Menu/Tab course format.

-This button adds a button in the TInyMCE editor that adds an h2 tag to the selected text wintin the editor.
-The h2 tags are not use wintin the editor in Moodle and therefore, when used with the Menu/Tab course format, the text will be converted as a tab.
+This button adds a button and menu option (insert) in the TinyMCE editor that adds an h2 tag to the selected text within the editor.
+The h2 tags are not use within the editor in Moodle and therefore, when used with the Menu/Tab course format, the text will be converted to tabs.
-If you change the course format to anyother format, the text will be converted to a normal h2 tag, making it appear as a normal header.
+If you change the course format to anyother format, the text will remain an h2 tag, making it appear as a normal header.

 ## Using the plugin ##
-Important: DO NOT USE SUB SECTIONS.
+### IMPORTANT: DO NOT USE SUB SECTIONS.
+SUBSECTIONS ARE NOT SUPPORTED ###
 1. Create a resource using the Text & media area.
 2. Type the label you want displayed.
 3. Select the text you want to convert to a tab.